So What Is Zero Waste Living?

-For society to move to a circular economy, we’d have to have a complete overall of our entire system and get away from industrial production, which relies heavily on fossil fuels, and the take-make-dispose economy to one that aims to move toward more innovative systems that “focus on product longevity, renewability, reuse and repair.”
+For society to move to a circular economy, we’d have to have a complete overall of our entire system and get away from industrial production, which relies heavily on fossil fuels, and the take-make-dispose economy to one that aims to move toward more innovative systems that "focus on product longevity, renewability, reuse, and repair".

 It’s about designing products that can be rescued (beeswax wrap) instead of disposed of (saran wrap), items that are more durable and made to last.
 This is known as Cradle To Cradle.

-In 2002, architect William McDonough and chemist Michael Braungart wrote a book called Cradle to Cradle: Remaking the Way We Make Things, in it, they describe three ways principles that centre on how we can look to nature when thinking about our waste.
+In 2002, architect William McDonough and chemist Michael Braungart wrote a book called Cradle to Cradle: Remaking the Way We Make Things, in it, they describe three ways principles that center on how we can look to nature when thinking about our waste.

-“Everything is a resource for something else.
-In nature, the “waste” of one system becomes food for another.
-Everything can be designed to be disassembled and safely returned to the soil as biological nutrients, or re-utilized as high-quality materials for new products as technical nutrients without contamination.”
+"Everything is a resource for something else.
+In nature, the 'waste' of one system becomes food for another.
+Everything can be designed to be disassembled and safely returned to the soil as biological nutrients, or re-utilized as high-quality materials for new products as technical nutrients without contamination".

 This all sounds pretty lofty right? and you are probably thinking, can one person really make a difference?
 YES!
 Every day you have the choice to make a decision that is better for the planet and its people.
 You have a choice to vote with your dollars and talk to brands and companies about what matters to you.
 Think if everyone just suddenly stopped buying bottled water.
 How do you think companies would react?
 They would be forced to make a change and pretty quickly.

-How To Live A More Zero Waste Life
+How To Live A More Zero Waste Life?

 It really comes down to being connected to things you buy.
 It's an understanding that those things have an impact on the world and it's being mindful of that.
 Like the concept of slow food, which is defined as “an alternative to fast food, it strives to preserve traditional and regional cuisine and encourages farming of plants, seeds, and livestock characteristic of the local ecosystem”.
 We need to apply the same principles of the slow food movement to all the things we buy daily.

-We kind of don’t have a choice, especially when it comes to plastic and according to Oceana: “Canadians produce a lot of plastic waste; an estimated 3.3 million tonnes per year.
-About 2.8 million tonnes of plastic waste ends up in Canadian landfills every year – equivalent to the weight of 24 CN towers.”
+We kind of don’t have a choice, especially when it comes to plastic, and according to Oceana: "Canadians produce a lot of plastic waste; an estimated 3.3 million tonnes per year.
+About 2.8 million tonnes of plastic waste ends up in Canadian landfills every year – equivalent to the weight of 24 CN towers".

 Canadians use about 15 billion plastic bags each year and more than one-third of all the plastic that is created is single-use!

-How To Start Your Zero Waste Lifestyle
+How To Start Your Zero Waste Lifestyle?

 APPLYING THE 5R’s